prajjwal000/ping-pong-sdl/README.md

-# ping-pong-sdl
+# pong-sdl
-Ping pong in SDL2.
+Pong in SDL2.